jajcayn/Hopf_CFC_analysis/README.md

 We use [`neurolib`](https://github.com/neurolib-dev/neurolib) for all our simulations.
 Our network is a network of Hopf oscillators.
 Single "unit" is a subnetwork with one slow and one fast Hopf, connected via multiplicative coupling.
 In a case of more than one "unit", **only** the slow ones are interconnected, using a diffusive coupling.

+!!
+Note: network is not ready for more slow-fast "units".
+As of now, all connections are multiplicative

 ## Basic parameters

 - `w`: oscillator frequency